 The Retirement Plan is intended to be a tax qualified defined benefit plan.
-Non-Cash Balance Retirement Plan benefits are a function of service and final average compensation.
-The Non-Cash Balance Retirement Plan is designed to provide an employee having 30 years of credited service with an annuity generally equal to 52% of final average compensation, less 50% of estimated individual Social Security benefits.
+Non-Cash Balance Program benefits are a function of service and final average compensation.
+The Non-Cash Balance Program is designed to provide an employee having 30 years of credited service with an annuity generally equal to 52% of final average compensation, less 50% of estimated individual Social Security benefits.
 Final average compensation is defined as average annual base salary and bonus (but not any part of bonuses in excess of 50% of base salary) during the five consecutive calendar years in which base salary and bonus (but not any part of bonuses in excess of 50% of base salary) were highest out of the last 10 years prior to retirement or earlier termination.
 Except as otherwise indicated, credited service includes all periods of employment with the Company or a subsidiary prior to retirement or earlier termination.
 Messrs.
-Nugent and Greeff do not participate in the Non-Cash Balance Retirement Plan.
+Nugent, Greeff and Shapiro do not participate in the Non-Cash Balance Program.

-Effective January 1, 2001, Products Corporation amended the Retirement Plan to introduce a Cash Balance program under the Retirement Plan (the "Cash Balance Plan").
-Under the Cash Balance Plan, eligible employees will receive quarterly pay credits to an individual cash balance bookkeeping account equal to 5% of their compensation for the previous quarter.
-Interest credits will also be allocated quarterly (based on the yield of the 30-year Treasury bond), commencing June 30, 2001.
-Employees who as of January 1, 2001 were at least age 45, had 10 or more years of service with the Company and whose age and years of service totaled at least 60 were "grandfathered" and continue to participate in the Non-Cash Balance Retirement Plan under the same retirement formula described in the preceding paragraph.
-All other eligible employees had their benefits earned (if any) under the Non-Cash Balance Retirement Plan "frozen" at the current level on December 31, 2000 and began to participate in the Cash Balance Plan on January 1, 2001.
+Effective January 1, 2001, Products Corporation amended the Retirement Plan to provide for a cash balance program under the Retirement Plan (the "Cash Balance Program").
+Under the Cash Balance Program, eligible employees will receive quarterly credits to an individual cash balance bookkeeping account equal to 5% of their compensation for the previous quarter.
+Interest credits, which commenced June 30, 2001, are allocated quarterly (based on the yield of the 30-year Treasury bond).
+Employees who as of January 1, 2001 were at least age 45, had 10 or more years of service with the Company and whose age and years of service totaled at least 60 were "grandfathered" and continue to participate in the Non-Cash Balance Program under the same retirement formula described in the preceding paragraph.
+All other eligible employees had their benefits earned (if any) under the Non-Cash Balance Program "frozen" at the current level on December 31, 2000 and began to participate in the Cash Balance Program on January 1, 2001.
 The "frozen" benefits will be payable at normal retirement age.
-Any employee who, as of January 1, 2001 was at least age 40 but not part of the "grandfathered" group will, in addition to the

-"basic" 5% quarterly pay credits, receive quarterly "transition" pay credits of 3% of compensation each year for up to 10 years or until he/she leaves employment with the Company, whichever is earlier.
+Any employee who, as of January 1, 2001 was at least age 40 but not part of the "grandfathered" group will, in addition to the "basic" 5% quarterly pay credits, receive quarterly "transition" pay credits of 3% of compensation each year for up to 10 years or until he/she leaves employment with the Company, whichever is earlier.
+Mr. Nugent participated, and Messrs.
+Greeff and Shapiro participate, in the Cash Balance Program.
+Mr. Nugent was and Mr. Greeff is eligible to receive basic and transition pay credits.
+As he was not employed by the Company on January 1, 2001 (the date on which a "transition" employee was determined), Mr. Shapiro is eligible to receive only basic pay credits.
+The estimated annual benefits payable under the Cash Balance Program as a single life annuity (assuming Messrs.
+Greeff and Shapiro remain employed by the Company until age 65 at their current level of compensation) is \$248,100 for Mr. Greeff and \$18,400 for Mr. Shapiro.
 Messrs.
-Nugent and Greeff both participate in the Cash Balance Plan and will be eligible to receive basic and transition pay credits.
-The estimated annual benefits payable under the Cash Balance Plan as a single life annuity (assuming Messrs.
-Nugent and Greeff remain employed by the Company until age 65 at their current level of compensation) is \$199,000 for Mr. Nugent and \$249,700 for Mr. Greeff.
-Messrs.
-Nugent's and Greeff's total retirement benefits will be determined in accordance with their respective employment agreements, each of which provides for a guaranteed retirement benefit provided that certain conditions are met.
+Nugent's, Greeff's and Shapiro's total retirement benefits will be determined in accordance with their respective employment agreements, each of which provides for a guaranteed retirement benefit provided that certain conditions are met.